 How Mixin Projects Work

-During the build process, code from the mixin project is merged into the main script.
+During the build process, code from the mixin project is merged into the main script or mod.
 This gives you access to all the methods and classes defined in the mixin without duplicating the code.
-Since mixins are designed for reuse, they keep your scripts modular and prevent unnecessary repetition.
+Since mixins are designed for reuse, they keep your projects modular and prevent unnecessary repetition.